- The more emotionally attached you are to your health and fitness goals, the clearer they’ll be and the greater you’ll value them.

 Now we have goal setting and motivation out of the way, let’s look at the fundamental building blocks that make up a highly effective diabetes weight training program.

 The Diabetic Muscle and Fitness Training Pyramid outlines all the key elements of strength training program design in order of importance.
 Too many people prioritise the wrong stuff, like the best exercise to do, or the best weightlifting belt to buy over the much more important stuff like managing blood glucose levels around exercise, adequate training volume and sufficient rest.

 We’ve already covered the most important element of the pyramid ‘Personal Values for Health and Fitness’.
 Now, let’s discuss the other factors and their role in building a successful strength training plan for diabetes.

 2. DIABETES MANAGEMENT.

-It doesn’t matter how good your training program is.
-If you don’t control your blood glucose levels, you’ll never build the body you desire.
-One of the most important take-homes people take from my best-selling book, The Diabetic Muscle and Fitness Guide is this;
+It doesn’t matter how good your training program is, if you don’t control your blood glucose levels, you’ll never build the body you desire.
+One of the most important take-homes people have when reading my best-selling book, The Diabetic Muscle and Fitness Guide is this:

 ‘OBSESS OVER PERFECT BLOOD GLUCOSE CONTROL 24/7 – 365 DAYS A YEAR.’